asgonzalez8530/3505-Spreadsheet/SpaceWars/Resources/README.txt

 /************************************** REMOVE BELOW *****************************************/
 TODO:

-*	Set Projectiles as dead not remove when hitting something
-*	Clean up dead projectiles at begining of loop
 *	upon disconnect send representation of dead ship then remove object
 *	handle network errors
-*	Respawn timer
-*	respawn ships
-*	projectile timer
 *	King of the hill?
+*	Handle ALL command messages on the next frame, not just the first
+*	Testing
+*	Speedup?